 Add 1 tsp per ¼ lb of ground meat, and —poof— instant fresh breakfast sausage!
 Make up a batch of this spice mix ahead of time to use as needed.

 There are as many jerky recipes as there are people making jerky.
-This is a basic recipe that is great “as is” but also a great platform for tinkering.
+This basic recipe is great “as is” but also a fine platform for tinkering.

 This is a standard recipe meant for chicken breast or veal, both naturally quite tender.
 Venison or any tough cut should be tenderized first unless you have an exceptionally tender cut.

-This is a recipe for a basic brown stock, using bones and meat from just about any type of game or commercial meat animal or fish.
+This is a basic recipe for brown stock, using bones and meat from just about any seafood, game, or livestock.
 Click here for a detailed treatise on stock.

 Brining improves flavor, reduces toughness, and adds moisture.
-Most meats benefit – but lean, tough and dry meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise would produce dry, tough meat.
+Most meats benefit – but lean, tough meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise may produce dry, tough meat.